 - your Honors Thesis Advisor

-- a member of the Arts and Sciences Honors Council
+- a member of the Arts and Sciences Honors Council (likely the HUMN Honors Council Representative)

 - a member from a department outside of Humanities

 One of these professors must be from The Humanities Program.
-They will read your thesis and ask you questions about it at your oral exam, called a Defense.
+The committee will read your thesis and ask you questions about it at your oral examination, called a Defense.
 The Humanities Honors Council Representative and/or your Thesis Advisor may have suggestions about who could serve on this committee.
 You will need to contact these people at least by the beginning of the semester in which you plan to defend your thesis.
 All members read the thesis, attend the exam, question you, and vote on the honors recommendation or designation.

 The Honors Thesis

-The thesis is a significant, extended essay – usually 35-50 pages – on a topic of your choice but often building on work you have already done in one or more of your classes which also helps with the selection of a Thesis Advisor.
+The thesis is a significant, extended essay – usually 35-50 pages – on a topic of your choice but often building on work you have already done in one or more of your classes, which also helps with the selection of a Thesis Advisor.
 Your thesis should demonstrate ability in the following areas:

 - extensive research